 Welcome to Trinity Church, Newport

 to enable people to explore the Christian life of faith, worship and service.

-Reflection by Rev Fiona Brown
+Reflection by Revd Fiona Brown

 Please feel free to contact us if you wish - see our Contacts page.
 We will be pleased to hear from you.